DerGoogler/re-fake-tweet/README.md

   - `Default`
   - `Dime`
   - `Lights out`
-- Date picker, to make it simple as possible to pick and date
+- Date picker, to make it simple as possible to pick an date
 - Ability to download you masterpiece